 5) Media Release Agreement

 A media release agreement is a type of business contract that you should have access to at all times.
-This document will help ensure that you’re using other people’s intellectual property legally and prevent any potential legal troubles.
+This legal document will help ensure that you’re using other people’s intellectual property legally and prevent any potential legal troubles.

 Learn all about it in this blog post.